 Located just north of the Russian River, the Armstrong Redwoods State Natural Forest was established in 1870 by a lumberman just outside of Guerneville.
 It’s now managed by the state and covers a huge 805 acres of incredible trees.

 It’s a really wonderful place to visit in Sonoma Valley, especially if you want to stretch your legs and hit a few hiking trails.
-You’ll be able to see the oldest redwood tree which is more than 1400 years old and the tallest tree which stands at more than 310 feet high.
+You’ll be able to see the oldest redwood tree, which is more than 1400 years old, and the tallest tree, which stands more than 310 feet high.

 The best walks to do in the reserve include: